(c) 2024 PillSync.com

 Rosuvastatin tablets significantly reduced the risk of major CV events (252 events in the placebo group vs. 142 events in the rosuvastatin group) with a statistically significant (p<0.001) relative risk reduction of 44% and absolute risk reduction of 1.2% (see Figure 1).
 The risk reduction for the primary end point was consistent across the following predefined subgroups: age, sex, race, smoking status, family history of premature CHD, body mass index, LDL-C, HDL-C, and hsCRP levels.

 The individual components of the primary end point are presented in Figure 3.
 Rosuvastatin tablets significantly reduced the risk of nonfatal myocardial infarction, nonfatal stroke, and arterial revascularization procedures.
-There were no significant treatment differences between the rosuvastatin tablets and placebo groups for death due to cardiovascular causes or hospitalizations for unstable angina.
+There were no significant treatment differences between the rosuvastatin tablets and placebo groups for death due to CV causes or hospitalizations for unstable angina.

 Rosuvastatin tablets significantly reduced the risk of myocardial infarction (6 fatal events and 62 nonfatal events in placebo-treated subjects vs. 9 fatal events and 22 nonfatal events in rosuvastatin tablets-treated subjects) and the risk of stroke (6 fatal events and 58 nonfatal events in placebo-treated subjects vs. 3 fatal events and 30 nonfatal events in rosuvastatin tablets-treated subjects).